Who is K. Dun Gifford?

 In 1990 he created Oldways, a non-profit organization whose mission was and is to promote healthier eating.
 Along with Nancy Harmon Jenkins who introduced The Mediterranean Diet into our culture, Dun and others had he vision to inspire good health through cultural food traditions, by introducing people to attend conferences, educational programs and trips that promote models for balanced and sustainable diets.

-He also authored a cookbook by Sara Baer-Sinnot, The Oldways Table: Essays and Recipes from the Culinary Think-Tank.
+He also co-authored a cookbook by Sara Baer-Sinnot, The Oldways Table: Essays and Recipes from the Culinary Think-Tank.
 Dun died in 2010, but his good work continues.

 I am delighted and honored to receive an award in Dun Gifford’s name.